adamk72/BuildALambdaTextAdventure/README.md

 - [x] Move Quit commands over to the parser.
   - [] Fix it so that it returns a proper Maybe or Either rather than a Text.
 - [] Have REPL prompt dynamically update when the location (or other details) change.
+- [] Add proper testing back in since I'm learning from AI but results need to be confirmed.
+  - [x] Figure out to handle :q command.
+  - [] Learn how to set up pre-test config to eliminate the redundant use of the same processConfig arguments.
+  - [x] Figure out how to put dummy instances of the missing pattern matching so I can get rid of the OPTIONS_GHC warning which is currently suppressed.

 ### Super Advanced Coding Todos